 The Shelton Arts Commission was established in 1990 to encourage, conduct, sponsor or co-sponsor public programs to further the development and public awareness of, and interest in the fine and performing arts.
 The Arts Commission consists of five volunteer community members appointed by the Mayor and confirmed by a vote of the City Commission.
-The current members are; Amy Cooper, Elinor Lindquist, Charlotte Bales, and Stan Yantis.
-There is currently one opening on the commission.
-Please contact Mark Ziegler, firstname.lastname@example.org for more information.
+The current members are; Amy Cooper, Elinor Lindquist, Coco Chang, Charlotte Bales, and Stan Yantis.
+Please contact Jordanne Krumpols, email@example.com for more information.

 Civic Center Rotating Art Gallery

-Professional and amateur artists working in tow or three dimensional media are invited to apply to the schedule of gallery exhibitions at the Shelton Arts Commission's Civic Center Rotating Art Gallery.
-The gallery is located in the Shelton civic Center on the first floor.
+Professional and amateur artists working in two or three-dimensional media are invited to apply to the schedule of gallery exhibitions at the Shelton Arts Commission's Civic Center Rotating Art Gallery.
+The gallery is located in the Shelton Civic Center on the first floor.
 Exhibits are scheduled for 12 week periods.

 Civic Center Rotating Art Gallery Application

-The Commission meets every third Tuedsay of each month in the Shelton Civic Center at 6:00 p.m.
+The Commission meets every third Tuesday of each month in the Shelton Civic Center at 5:00 p.m.

 Past projects sponsored by the Shelton Arts Commission include: Shelton Arts Festival, Empty Bowls, Shelton Art Walk, Mason County Title Building Mural, and Olympic College Sculpture “Journey.”